IBM Cloud Docs

 Retention Container Mode, RetainUntilDate None Required Limit 1.

-Mode String None Retention Required Only COMPLIANCE is supported at this time (case-sensitive).
+Mode String None Retention Required COMPLIANCE or GOVERNANCE (case-sensitive).

 RetainUntilDate String None Retention Required The date after which an object is eligible for deletion in ISO8601 Date-Time Format.